- The rules for prefixes apply, but in general, no hyphen. Some examples: ultramodern, ultrasonic, ultranationalism, ultraviolet.

 - Use until.
 Do not use ‘til or till.

 - Follow The American Heritage Dictionary.
-Hyphenate if not listed there. makeup, cleanup, setup, mock-up, mix-up
+Hyphenate if not listed there.
+Some examples: makeup, cleanup, setup, mock-up, mix-up.

 - Use upcoming, not coming, in reference to future events: Next month’s calendar contains all upcoming events held at the University.

 - Stands for United Press International.
 Use UPI on second reference.

 - Uniform Resource Locator, an Internet address.
 URL is acceptable in all references.
 When the URL does not fit entirely on one line, break it into two or more lines without adding a hyphen or other punctuation mark.

 - No periods in the abbreviated form for United States of America.